 The IDEA prohibits any kind of segregation when it comes to disabilities.
 Disadvantaged students, including those who are wheelchair-bound, have vision or hearing impairments and those with other physical disorders are in an excellent position to apply for special needs grants.

-Some of the more recognized sources for obtaining student financial aid for disabled students include the Jewish Guild for the Blind, the National Association for the Deaf and the National Federation for the Blind.
+Some of the more recognized sources for obtaining student financial aid for disabled students include the Guild for the Blind, the National Association for the Deaf and the National Federation for the Blind.

-The Guild Scholar Award from the Jewish Guild for the Blind is offered to eligible high school graduates who wish to pursue a bachelor’s degree.
+The Guild Scholar Award from the Lighthouse Guild for the Blind is offered to eligible high school graduates who wish to pursue a bachelor’s degree.
 Legally blind students are considered for these prestigious scholarships if they meet the criteria, which includes proof of citizenship, proof of legal blindness and satisfactory transcripts and college entrance exam results.

 The National Association for the Deaf provides continuing assistance for those in secondary school and college, with programs for early acceptance, help with submission forms and financial aid for those who qualify.